Fraud Summary

 • Close pop-up ads by clicking on the “X” instead of clicking within the advertisement itself.

-• Review your browser security settings and set them to a high enough level to help detect unauthorized downloads.
-(Click your browser’s “Help” menu for steps).
+• Review your browser security settings and set them to a level that is high enough to help detect unauthorized downloads.
+(Click your browser’s “Help” menu for steps.)

-• Do not click the link inside of spam email.
+• Do not click the link inside a spam email.
 Especially emails claiming to offer anti-spyware software.

 • Install a personal firewall on your computer.
-A firewall works like a filter that prevents access to information on your computer.
+A firewall works like a filter to prevent unauthorized access to information on your computer.

-• Don’t give any of your personal information to any web sites that do not use encryption or other secure methods to protect it.
+• Don’t give your personal information to websites that do not use encryption or other secure methods to protect it.

 Mail & Phone Security